 Strong winds from hurricanes and tornadoes can seriously damage the structural integrity of your home and lightning strikes can cause home fires.
 Roofing, garages, doors and windows are all susceptible.
 Homeowners can expect to pay several thousands of dollars to replace a standard roof or rebuild after a fire.
 Those are major expenses, especially in these challenging economic times.
 Beyond your home, your car may also be vulnerable to wind damage.

-There are preventative measures you can take to protect your home from wind damage before a storm or hurricane hits.
+There are preventative measures you can take to protect your home from wind damage and lightning before a storm or hurricane hits.
 Follow our home storm preparation guide below to protect yourself and your family and avoid costly damages.

 Strengthen your garage door

 Most residential hurricane damage begins with wind entry through the garage doors.
 Garage doors are considered the weakest link in a home.
 Once the garage door is lost, the home may be considered lost as well.

 Are your garage doors made of lightweight materials?
 This was probably done to conserve weight and expense, but it also makes the doors very vulnerable to high winds.
 Check for a sticker on the inside of your garage door that gives you a pressure rating.
 Don’t see a sticker?
 It may mean you’ll need to purchase new wind resistant doors.
 Garage doors should be less than 9 feet wide, rated to withstand more than 50 pounds of pressure per square foot, and windowless.

 Seal your roof